-- each distinct service in the series

-is satisfied over time; and

-- has a single method of measuring progress.
+- each distinct service in the series is satisfied over time; and - has a single method of measuring progress used to measure the progress.

 As the customer simultaneously receives and consumes all of the benefits provided by the entity as the Group performs, this is a routine or recurring service and thus revenue is recognised over time.